 The People’s Pharmacy also makes a milk of magnesia-based deodorant if you don’t want to deal with applying the milk of magnesia straight from the bottle.
 That deodorant is much more expensive than just applying it yourself, however, so I opted to just buy the milk of magnesia.
 Personally I haven’t had any issues with it being messy or inconvenient.

 Another option would be to buy a roll-on deodorant container (or repurpose an old empty container) that you could fill with milk of magnesia and then simply apply to your underarms like a commercial deodorant.
+(I think something like this might work as a container, although I have not tried it so can’t be sure.)

 Advantages of Milk of Magnesia